The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 database files.
 For consistency, these functions are all provided by the OpenROAD framework.

-Tools should package all states in a single class.
+Tools should package all of their state in a single class.
 An instance of each tool class resides in the top-level OpenROAD object.
 This allows multiple tools to exist at the same time.
 If any tool keeps state in global variables (even static), then only one tool can exist at a time.
 Many